 Section 2.
 Special Meetings.
-In the event of an academic or administrative emergency, a special meeting of the Association may be called by the SON dean.
+In the event of an academic or administrative emergency, the SON dean may call a special meeting of the Association.
 Additionally, a special meeting may be called by the SON dean upon petition of fifty percent of the Association members.
 When a special meeting is called, the five-day agenda distribution requirement will be waived.